wefindx/fxy/README.rst

 Introduction
 ------------

-1. People coming from ``R``, love that you can start quickly and start using it as a CALCulator,
+1. People coming from ``R``, love that you can start quickly using it as a CALCulator,
 2. People coming from use of CAS tools like ``Maple``, ``Mathematica`` have ``isympy``, that is narrowly focused,
 3. People coming from computing LAB languages ``Matlab`` and ``R`` may find that ``Python`` requires quite a few imports just to do equivalent computing in Python.